google/flax/docs/nnx/nnx_basics.md

     jupytext_version: 1.13.8
 ---

-# NNX Basics
+# Flax NNX Basics

-NNX is a new Flax API that is designed to make it easier to create, inspect, debug, and analyze neural networks in JAX.
+Flax NNX is a new simplified API that is designed to make it easier to create, inspect, debug, and analyze neural networks in JAX.
 It achieves this by adding first class support for Python reference semantics, allowing users to express their models using regular Python objects, which are modeled as PyGraphs (instead of PyTrees), enabling reference